ejpsoil/inspire_soil_gpkg_template/README.md

 # A gpkg template for the INSPIRE Soil theme

-This repository hosts the design of a template for a relational database to capture soil data according the INSPIRE soil data model.
+This repository hosts the design of a template for a relational database to capture soil data according to the INSPIRE soil data model.

 The [Good practice on GeoPackage encodings for INSPIRE data](https://github.com/INSPIRE-MIF/gp-geopackage-encodings) introduced a mechanism to share INSPIRE data in a way which makes it much easier for producers to produce the data and consumers to consume the data.